matrix-org/matrix.org/content/docs/legacy/client-server-api.md

 aliases = ["/docs/guides/client-server-api"]
 +++

-## Warning

-This guide is badly outdated and should not be used anymore!
-It is only kept for posterity.

 ## How to use the client-server API

 If you haven't already, get a homeserver up and running on